-To respond to a curious public, we've elected a group of students, each with different interests and backgrounds, who are willing to serve as MA program ambassadors.
 Please contact the students below if you are interested in a students' perspective on the MA program and what the Public Humanities means to them and their professional goals.
-The Ambassadors can also assist prospective students or general visitors with logistics for campus visits, including liaising with Public Humanities faculty to arrange for class visits, and facilitating introductions with Center staff and other students.
+The Ambassadors can also assist prospective students or general visitors with logistics for campus visits.

-Keila Davis, First Year MA in Public Humanities
+Amelia Golcheski, First-Year MA in Public Humanities Student